 How much do Cross Pens usually cost?

-Cross pens have many different lines of pen designs ranging from out-and-out luxury pens like the Peerless 125 to economy lines of high-quality metal pens like the Calais and the Coventry.
+Cross pens have many different lines of pen designs.
+These range from luxury pens like the Peerless 125 to economy lines of high-quality metal pens like the Calais.

-As far as writing styles are concerned, fountain pens tend to be more expensive than ballpoints, and rollerballs tend to split the difference.
+As far as writing styles are concerned, fountain pens tend to be more expensive than ballpoints.
+However, rollerballs tend to split the difference.

 Finally, construction materials: sterling silver or 10k gold pens are obviously going to run much higher than a chrome plated pen.